No Summer Plans Yet? Visit Astonishing Halls of Maps and Globes

 Vatican Museums, The Gallery of Geographical Maps

 In the Vatican Museums, in Vatican City, there are plenty of treasures and peculiar places.
 A very particular room is a long corridor before the Sistine Chapel.
-It is 120 meters in length and 6 in width and occupies 1200 square meters total.
+It is 120 meters in length and occupies 1200 square meters total.
 It is the Gallery of Geographical Maps.

 The walls provide a glimpse of how the Italian world appeared to people about five centuries ago.
-The Gallery displays 40 frescoes of maps, depicting in detail different Italian regions and other papal properties as they were during the 16th century.
+The gallery displays 40 frescos of maps, depicting in detail different Italian regions and other papal properties as they were during the 16th century.